 Roasting of almonds preserves antioxidant activity better than blanching.

-Roasting does bring out the flavours of nuts making them taste. well nuttier.
+Roasting does bring out the flavors of nuts making them taste. well nuttier.

 1. Control of Appetite, Energy Intake and weight control

-Those who are longing to control weight, nuts are good choice to add to your menu.
-Nut, specifically, almonds and peanuts suppress hunger and desire to eat, thus increase fullness.
+Those who are striving hard to control weight, nuts are good choice to add to the menu.
+Nuts, specifically, almonds and peanuts suppress hunger and desire to eat, thus increase fullness.
 Early satiation results in the consumption lesser meal portion- a good strategy in weight management.

 For weight management, try to consume nuts as a whole.